 Walk-Through Inspections

 A walk-through inspection is required in the state of Virginia.
 A landlord must make reasonable efforts to ensure the tenant is present.
-The Virginia security deposit laws require that a landlord notify them within 5 days upon receiving their written notice to move out or when they give them a written notice to vacate.
+The Virginia security deposit laws require that a landlord notify tenants within 5 days upon receiving their written notice to move out or when they give them a written notice to vacate.

 Security Deposit Records